 David Gelb, maker of a new documentary about the greatest sushi chef on Earth, names his favorite NYC sushi spots and talks about L.A. sushi legend Nozawa’s retirement plans.

-On March 13th, 1781, famed astonromer Sir William Herschel was using a homemade telescope in his backyard… when he spotted what he thought was a comet.
+On March 13th, 1781, famed astronomer Sir William Herschel was using a homemade telescope in his backyard… when he spotted an object in the sky.

 This week back in 1949, an American judge sentenced Mildred Gillars – better known as “Axis Sally” – to prison.
 Learn about the All-American gal who became the seductive voice of German propaganda during WWII… then take a swig of bitter drink with a deceptively sweet surface.

 While listening to last week's show, something rattled in my brain when Rico and mead-maker guest William Bostwick compared boiling honey bees... to boiling lobsters.
 From the depths of my vast catalog of interesting-but-typically-useless food knowledge, I remembered a lobster/bee connection.

 The Magnetic Fields’ frontman knew “Don’t Stop Believin'” was a masterpiece before Tony Soprano did.
 Click to hear a couple more of his unheralded favorites:

 This week in 1899, Bayer Corp. patented a little pill they called “aspirin.”
 For a healthy heart, listen to the history of it’s creation once a day, then take two of these and call us in the morning.